 There are bird species that can be found all over Bhutan and in adjacent countries too.
 However, Thimphu valley is a good starting point to guarantee seeing a wide range of bird species.
 Cheri monastery and Upper Motithang valley are also good starting places.

 According to the fat birder website, 14 species recorded in Bhutan have been identified as globally threatened by BirdLife International.
 Bhutan is home to some of the rarest birds in the world.
 These include White-bellied Heron, Pallas’s Fish Eagle, Chestnut-breasted Partridge, Blyth’s Tragopan, Wood Snipe, Dark-rumped Swift, Rufous-necked Hornbill, Grey-crowned Prinia, and Beautiful Nuthatch, all of which probably breed in Bhutan.
 Bhutan is an important winter ground for species like the Black- Necked Crane.
 Greater-spotted Eagle is a rare passage migrant, Baer’s Pochard, Imperial Eagle, and Hodgson’s Bushchat are regular vagrants.

-Bhutan can be highly recommended as a destination for bird watching which, when combined with its spectacular scenery and friendly people, is the ultimate eco-tourism destination.
+Bhutan is a perfect place for bird watching tour which, when combined with epic scenery and friendly people, is the ultimate eco-tourism destination.

 Always remember that when you see seven black crows in the air, it is a sign of good luck according to Buddhist customs.
 So keep watching out for birds in Bhutan.
 You might get lucky too.